 Whether your state is already using delivery to reach new customers or is still working to pass the proper legislation, we expect it to be an industry standard in the near future.

 And once delivery is a wide-spread option, cannabis businesses need to make smart choices about how to roll it out.

 If you are thinking about starting delivery, consider these five best practices to help you run a successful delivery operation that positively impacts your bottom line and keeps your consumers coming back for more.

 1. Develop a strategy for incremental sales growth

 Determining your delivery strategy doesn’t have to be daunting, but it must be strategic.

 Start by gathering historical data of your sales, both in-store and online, to gauge whether or not delivery will be a sound business strategy for your dispensary.

 The goal is to generate more revenue from delivery orders, while also maintaining in-store transactions, so you have to understand how your ticket price and cost of delivery impact revenue.

 At the end of the day you have two priorities: serving your consumers and growing your business.
 If you do your due diligence, there’s no reason to sacrifice one over the other when implementing your marijuana delivery model.

-And make sure you have an understanding of your demographics: do you mostly serve adult-use customers or medical marijuana card holders?
+And make sure you have an understanding of your cannabis consumer demographics: do you mostly serve adult-use customers or medical marijuana card holders?
 Is your customer base young, older, or a mix?
 Having an understanding of your current customers will help you design effective delivery communication and procedures.